-Note: The receiving Process must be started and be in read mode when Connect:Direct HP NonStop attempts to open the user Process.
+Note: The receiving Process must be started and be in read mode when Sterling Connect:Direct for HP NonStop attempts to open the user Process.

 The I/O exit ignores DCB information specified in a Process.
-Refer to the Connect:Direct Process Statements Guide for syntax and parameter descriptions for the IOEXIT parameter.
+Refer to the IBM Sterling Connect:Direct Process Statements Guide for syntax and parameter descriptions for the IOEXIT parameter.

-Invoking an I/O Exit on an OS/390 Node
+Invoking an I/O Exit on a z/OS Node

-Exits on the OS/390 node pass parameters in a different manner from those on a HP NonStop node.
-The Process in the following example is submitted from a HP NonStop node and invokes an I/O exit on the OS/390 node:
+Exits on the z/OS node pass parameters in a different manner from those on a HP NonStop node.
+The Process in the following example is submitted from a HP NonStop node and invokes an I/O exit on the z/OS node: